 Sustainability

 Since co-owner Jan has long been a member of the Institute of Environmental Management and Assessment, Fairmile Vineyard's mission is to produce great English wines – sustainably and with respect for the environment.
-The vineyard nestles in the foothills of the Chilterns within an Area of Outstanding Natural Beauty and the owners are keen to enhance the land for the enjoyment of future generations.
+The vineyard nestles in the foothills of the Chilterns National Landscape (formerly Area of Outstanding Natural Beauty) and the owners are keen to enhance the land for the enjoyment of future generations.

 To this end we made the decision to retain all the existing mature trees, including a couple of beautiful cedars even though it would mean that many vines would be shaded for part of the day - and deprived of water.
 Some of the trees have been used to house small bird, owl and bat boxes to attract further wildlife.
 The Fairmile (avenue) supports a large population of bats - who stop nocturnal insects eating too many ripe grapes!
 A windbreak of 350 Italian Alder trees, grown and sourced from a UK nursery, was planted along the western boundary.
 Our lime trees are a magnet for honey bees, which produce a delicious green honey that doesn't crystallise over time.